The Best Alternatives to Dog Cones

 With the Recovery Shirt, your pup can sleep, eat, drink, and walk like normal, without being able to lick or dig at the wound.
 Licking and scratching are a thing of the past with this cone alternative for dogs.

-The BiteNot Collar - As the name implies, this dog cone alternative keeps your dog from biting.
+As the name implies, this dog cone alternative keeps your dog from biting.
 It’s a good option for animals who have injuries or wounds in their upper extremities.
-The flexible plastic and foam brace still lets your pup get access to their tail and paws.
+The flexible plastic and foam brace lets your pup get access to their tail and paws.

 The collar is very unobtrusive.
-The wearer can perform their daily activities, sleep restfully, and stay comfortable in general.
-The fabric is easily washable and can be cleaned in a washing machine.
+The wearer can perform their daily activities, sleep, and stay comfortable in general.
+The fabric is easily washable in a washing machine.

-The Boobooloon Inflatable Collar - As fun for pets to wear as it is for humans to say, the Boobooloon (read: Boo-boo-loon) is an inflatable collar that keeps the wearer from causing damage to their injuries.
+It's as fun for pets to wear as it is for humans to say.
+The Boobooloon (read: Boo-boo-loon) is an inflatable collar that prevents pups from irritating their injuries.
 At the same time, the collar doesn’t get in the way of your pup’s peripheral vision and isn’t uncomfortable.

 When it’s not in use, the Boobooloon can be deflated and stored in small spaces.
 But when you inflate it, it’s lightweight and easy to attach around your pup’s neck.
 It comes in five sizes, and the detach/attach durable PVC enclosure makes it convenient to take off and put on.